Shobhraaj/SynthCode/README.md

 The extension renders that confidence as a badge beside the GitHub repository name, a sidebar score card, and a per-file mini badge on file pages.
 If the backend is not running, the extension falls back to a deterministic mock score so the UI can still be tested.

 ML inference is disabled by default with `INFERENCE_ENABLED=false`; in that mode, the ensemble uses heuristic scores as the ML stand-in.
-Set `INFERENCE_ENABLED=true` and run the inference service when trained weights are available under `inference/ml/weights`.
+Now that the baseline model weights are available under `inference/ml/weights`, you can set `INFERENCE_ENABLED=true` and run the inference service to use the trained token-based model.

 ## Phase 2 Backend Features